Difficult Airway Evaluation and Management Part 1

 The potential difficult airway scenario can be found in many locations outside of the typical operating theatre.
 Prehospital providers are the first individuals who could encounter a difficult airway patient.
 The emergency department (ED), intensive care unit (ICU), and any other part of a hospital could entertain a difficult airway situation.

-The American Society of Anesthesiologists (ASA) defines a difficult airway as a clinical situation in which anesthesia providers experience difficulties in facial mask ventilation and/or tracheal intubation.
+The American Society of Anesthesiologists (ASA) defines a difficult airway as a clinical situation in which anesthesia providers experience difficulties in facial and/or tracheal intubation.
 1 Additionally, all methods of airway manipulation, including the use of airway adjuncts and supraglottic airway devices (SAD), may fail.6 Although the ASA referenced anesthesia providers only, the problems of being unable to mask ventilate and/or intubate the patient can happen with any properly trained healthcare provider.

 Three approaches are recommended to evaluate an airway: 1) evaluation of the airway history, 2) physical examination, and 3) additional evaluation in some patients with anticipated airway difficulty.1